celery/celery/docs/getting-started/first-steps-with-celery.rst

 Where to go from here
 =====================

-After this you should read the :ref:`guide`.
-Specifically :ref:`guide-tasks` and :ref:`guide-calling`.
+If you want to learn more you should continue to the :ref:`Next Steps <next-steps>` tutorial, and after that you can study the :ref:`User Guide <guide>`.